-Increased Alignment of CEO Pay and Performance.
-Beginning in 2019, the Committee and the Independent Directors increased the alignment of CEO compensation with Company performance and stockholder interests by increasing the percentage of the CEO's total target compensation tied to a year-end evaluation of CEO and Company performance from 40% to 90%.
-The Committee and the

-Independent Directors believe that this structure further aligns Mr. Fairbank's compensation with that of the Company's peers and provides a greater opportunity for the Committee and the Independent Directors to assess the Company and the CEO's performance after the completion of the performance year.
+- Increased Alignment of CEO Pay and Performance.
+Beginning with the 2019 performance year, the Committee and the Independent Directors increased the alignment of CEO compensation with Company performance and stockholder interests by decreasing the amount of the CEO's compensation awarded at the beginning of the performance year such that the vast majority of CEO compensation is tied to a year-end evaluation of CEO and Company performance.
+The Committee and the Independent Directors believe that this structure further aligns Mr. Fairbank's compensation with that of the Company's peers and provides a greater opportunity for the Committee and the Independent Directors to assess the Company and the CEO's performance after the completion of the performance year.
 In addition, this structure enhances the Committee and the Independent Directors' ability to incorporate feedback from stockholders received during the year to ensure that the CEO's performance year compensation appropriately reflects the Company's compensation philosophy and principles and business results.
-See "2019 CEO Compensation Program" beginning on page 65 for more information.

-- New Performance Share Award Metrics.
-Beginning in 2018, the performance shares awarded to the NEOs vest based on two metrics: Common Dividends + Growth of Tangible Book Value per Share ("D+TBV") and Adjusted ROTCE, each as defined under "Performance Share Award Metrics" on page 59.
-The Committee and the Independent Directors believe that these two performance metrics, in combination, provide a balanced and rigorous measurement of Company performance by balancing the creation of long-term stockholder value and the returns generated on stockholders' investment in the Company. - Simplified NEO Compensation Program.
-In 2018, the Committee and the Independent Directors modified the compensation program applicable to our NEOs, other than our CEO, to reduce the number of compensation vehicles, eliminating stock options and cash-settled RSUs, and more closely aligning the program vehicles and structure to the programs used by the Company's peers.
-See "2018 NEO Compensation Program" beginning on page 66 for more information.
+See "2020 CEO Compensation Program" beginning on page 65 for more information. - Performance Share Award Metrics.
+In 2018, we replaced Return on Assets with Common Dividends + Growth of Tangible Book Value per Share ("D+TBV") and Adjusted ROTCE, each as defined under "Performance Share Award Metrics" on page 69, as the metrics for performance shares awarded to the NEOs.
+The Committee and the Independent Directors believe that these two performance metrics, in combination, provide a balanced and rigorous measurement of Company performance by balancing the creation of long-term stockholder value and the returns generated on stockholders' investment in the Company.
+The first of the performance shares granted based on these new metrics settled in March 2021 at 116.67% of the grant date target value of the awards as described under "Settlement of Performance Shares Granted in February 2018" beginning on page 77. - Simplified NEO Compensation Program.
+In 2018, the Committee and the Independent Directors modified the compensation program applicable to our NEOs, other than our CEO, to reduce the number of compensation vehicles by eliminating stock options and cash-settled RSUs and more closely aligning the program vehicles and structure to the programs used by the Company's peers.
+See "2020 NEO Compensation Program" beginning on page 79 for more information.